 - Gratuities to the guide and driver are not included in the tour price.

-Drive from Tallinn to Palmse Manor
+Meet & greet at your hotel followed by drive from Tallinn to Palmse Manor

 Tour in Palmse Manor & Park